cgtrout/MSFS-PyScriptManager/readme.md

 - Extract new versions of WinPython to /WinPython directory then run pick command above to switch to a new installed version.
 - The launcher will use the "requirements.txt" file in /Launcher to ensure all required modules are installed through pip.

+## BYO Python Mode
+- If no WinPython is present, you can run the launcher exe without Python.
+It will run using your system Python defined in your PATH.

 ## Additional Credits
 - Icon used for Launcher: [JoyPixels Emojione](https://github.com/joypixels/emojione) (MIT License)